Practice Conference

 Jenny Faulkner, Mercia Group

 In today’s competitive international landscape, scaling your practice is crucial for sustained success across diverse markets.
-Rapid expansion can put a strain on your processes, personnel, and systems, increasing risks if not managed effectively.
+Rapid expansion can strain your processes, personnel, and systems, increasing risks if not managed effectively.

 This session will examine potential quality issues that may arise during business growth and discuss essential strategies for maintaining control: